See our summery house tour here.

-How To Decide What Size TV Goes Over Fireplace?
+How To Decide What Size TV Over A Fireplace?

-Regardless of where you’re installing your TV, make sure your television is give or take two-thirds of the width of the furniture that is anchoring the TV beneath it.
+Regardless of where you’re installing your TV (fireplace or elsewhere!), make sure your television is roughly two-thirds of the width of the furniture that is anchoring the TV beneath it.
 When you are mounting your TV above the fireplace, measure your mantel and choose a television that is about two-thirds of the mantel size.

 Here are some general guidelines when thinking about what size TV to place over your fireplace or in your home: